adamk-codes/Stories-Analysis-EECE-490/README.md

 ![Average Store Profitability](Average%20Store%20profitability%20per%20store.jpeg)

 ### Final Classification of Product Clustering
 This scatter plot maps products based on R (popularity) and M (profitability), clearly separating items into strategic decision categories.
-According to the decion matrix we can recommend managers to change price, promote, review pricing, or consider removing the product.
+According to the decision matrix we can recommend managers to change price, promote, review pricing, or consider removing the product.

 ![Product Classification](Final%20Clssification%20of%20product%20clustering.jpeg)